tramper15/burgergame/burger-bun-dungeon/FEEDBACK.md

 **Status:** Included

 **Implementation:** Added bathroom off hallway with questionable water ingredient.
 If player takes the water and completes the game, they get a dysentery death ending with Oregon Trail reference: "You have died of dysentery.
 You should have caulked the wagon and floated it across."
 Questionable water has -5 points and negative synergy with all other ingredients.

+---

+### From Sean
+**Feedback:** "might want to add a bit more to the minimal and center it a bit more like the others as it is a bit jarring from the other two (Sean) probably moving the header out into maybe a seperate box would make it more cohesive the box on that one is much higher than the other and the color difference at least for me was a bit of a shock from the other two"

+**Status:** Included

+**Implementation:** Separated the Modern Minimal layout header into its own box with centered title, matching the pattern of Classic Diner and Playful Cartoon layouts.
+Reduced box height and created more visual cohesion between themes.